shubhamprajapati7748/mentoragents/README.md

 # MentorAgents 🤖💡

-*Where Human Expertise Meets AI Intelligence*
+**Your personal mentors, anytime.
+Anywhere.**

-MentorAgents is an innovative AI-powered platform that brings legendary mentors to life through advanced conversational AI.
-Choose from iconic figures like Naval Ravikant, Elon Musk, Warren Buffett, and other thought leaders to get personalized guidance, insights, and mentorship on demand.
+MentorAgents is an AI-powered platform where users interact with agents modeled after legendary real-world experts—like Elon Musk for startups, Naval Ravikant for wealth, or Lex Fridman for AI.
+Ask questions, get tailored guidance, and learn from the best minds — anytime, anywhere.

 ## 🚀 Features